Skip to main content

 What if Chronic Wasting Disease Makes it to Vermont?

-While the long-term effects of CWD are a serious concern, the situation is not hopeless.
+The long-term impacts of CWD on the deer population, deer management and deer hunting are significant and irreversible.
+However, the situation is not hopeless.
 Scientists learn more about this disease every day, and that knowledge may eventually lead to solutions.
 But we need to stop it from spreading further.
 The most effective way to control CWD is to prevent it from getting here in the first place.

 How You Can Help

-• Report sick-looking deer to the Vermont Fish and Wildlife Department by calling 802-828-1000.
+• Report sick-looking deer to the Fish and Wildlife Department by calling 802-828-1000.

 • Learn about CWD and how it spreads.